1997 Socialist Left Party national convention

 The 1997 national convention was held by the Socialist Left Party was held from May 3–5 at the Oslo People's House in the city of Oslo.
 Erik Solheim had held the party leader seat since 1987, was forced to resign after being the main reason for the escalations in the party conflict between the left and right-wing faction.
 After announcing his resignation, Kristin Halvorsen became the only likely successor to him, even if she was a moderate and wanted to continue his modernization reforms within the party.

-By the aftermath of the party, the left-wing faction of the party had lost nearly all leading positions to the right-wing faction, however the party's program became radicalized and the majority of the delegates wanted a capitalist and Labour critical stance.
-However Halvorsen disobeyed some party programs clauses, the most notable being to not collaborate with capitalist or capitalist friendly parties such as, for instance, the Labour or the Centre Party.
+By the aftermath of the convention, the left-wing faction of the party had lost nearly all leading positions to the right-wing faction, however the party's program became radicalized and the majority of the delegates wanted a capitalist and Labour-critical stance.
+However, Halvorsen disobeyed some party programs clauses, the most notable being to not collaborate with capitalist or capitalist-friendly parties such as, for instance, the Labour or the Centre Party.

 Background

 After having promised "drastic changes" to the party when holding the office of party secretary, Erik Solheim tenure as party leader saw an escalation in the conflict between the left and right-wing faction of the party.
 Solheim's tenure saw the crackdown of the left-wing faction; widening the gap between those on the right and left in the party.
 His rule also saw a wish of re-orientating the party's aim to be more open to collaborate with other parties and to be more open to inner discussion within the party.
 However continuing crackdowns on the left-wing faction led to intolerable power relations between the two factions.

 With only one of eleven municipal party chapters saying no for the candidacy of Kristin Halvorsen.
 She was early on seen as the likely successor to Erik Solheim, who was forced to resign because of an escalating power struggle.
 However she vaguely that she had not made up her mind if she would stand for election or not.
 With the resignation of Solheim being seen as a must by both side to restore détente within the party.
 The right-wing faction however applauded Solheim's tenure.
-When asked how it was to be the leader of the party, Solheim replied; "it is easier to get forgiveness than permission", accusing the left-wing faction of being to conservative.
+When asked how it was to be the leader of the party, Solheim replied; "it is easier to get forgiveness than permission", accusing the left-wing faction of being too conservative.